ChatGPT AI: Who's the Spy? (Difficulty: 3)

 Don’t forget you can use the “Widget Position” tool to help you adjust the button position and size.This is what the button looks like:

-When the player clicks the “Answer” button, we need to show a few radio buttons for the player to select.
-Besides the 3 animals, we should give the user an option to take a step back and think about it more:
+When the player clicks the “Answer” button, show a few radio buttons for the player to select.
+Besides the 3 animals, also give the user an option to answer it later:

 Here is the output: